Mason-Hulse/BACS200-inspire.html/README.md

 <p>One of the heros I admire the most has these following characteristics.</p>

     <ul>
-      <l1>Hard work- Teddy was one of the hardest workers in his time and fought for everything.</l1>
+      <li>Hard work- Teddy was one of the hardest workers in his time and fought for everything.</li>
-      <l1>Determination- Teddy was very determined and was even determined enough to eventually become President of the US.</l1>
+      <li>Determination- Teddy was very determined and was even determined enough to eventually become President of the US.</li>
     </ul>